readmees/tdw_physics/README.md

 A lot of this code is from the [tdw_physics](https://github.com/alters-mit/tdw_physics) repository, Copyright (c) 2021 Seth Alter

 ## Notes
 - Not all the scenes are tested, trials are tested in empty room, so objects might spawn in walls etc. or empty frames mith be
+- Occlusion trials do NOT work for other rooms then empty room (yet)
+ - tdw_room gives a weird 'shine' with the windows
+ - box_room_2018 might have too much friction for the current forces because of the carpet
+- Masses of all occluding objects are the same now, this should be fixed in next version
+- Many colliding objects appear too bouncy when falling down

 ## TODO
 - ~~Streamline platform~~